Concordium/concordium.github.io/source/testnet/see-also/troubleshooting.rst

 ====================================

 We do not currently support running two nodes on the same machine.
-When the ``concordium-node`` tool is run when the node is already running it will it you if you want to stop the currently running node and start a new one.
+When the ``concordium-node`` tool is run, while another node is already running, it will ask you if you want to stop the currently running node and start a new one.